xpack/mock-console-ts/README.md

 ## Status

-The `@xpack/mock-console` module is fully functional and stable.
+The `@xpack/mock-console` module is currently under development.

 ## Tests